 So you can quickly locate and read the file.
 But locating something within a file requires a sequential scan.
 Documents, images, audio, and video files are stored in blobs.

-Tabular datastores are suitable for storing structured data.
+SQL databases are suitable for storing structured data.
+Data is stored in a table.
 Each record (row) has the same number of attributes (columns) of the same type.

 There are two kinds of applications: